Audits, Sprints, Retainers

 • Fix the highest-impact issues first across identity, TLS, buffering, durability, or monitoring.

-• Keep scope tight enough that the sprint finishes materially stronger than it started.
+• Keep scope tight so the sprint ends materially stronger than it started.

 • Leave engineering with clearer guardrails and a cleaner next priority set.